Convert Image Format In PHP (WEBP JPG PNG GIF)

 echo "OK";

-1. Settings – Where to save the uploaded file to, what is the uploaded file name, extension, etc…
+1. Settings – Where to save the uploaded file and what format you need.

-2. Move the uploaded file, only if it is a valid image.
+2. Check if the uploaded file is a valid image.

 That’s all for the tutorial, and here is a small section on some extras and links that may be useful to you.